acep-aedg/aedg-metadata/docs/source/oemetadata.md

 - a conversion tool: [omi](https://omi.readthedocs.io/en/latest/)
 - [tutorials](https://openenergyplatform.github.io/academy/tutorials) on its use
 - another tool on the OEP website called [wizard](https://openenergyplatform.org/dataedit/wizard/) which could be the template for a similar feature in AEDG
+- OEMetadata includes [an example test](https://github.com/OpenEnergyPlatform/oemetadata/blob/develop/test/oemetadata/latest/test_example.py) of validating against their schema; this procedure has been integrated into this `aedg_metadata generate`.

 ### Compliance